What is a Rogue – A Rogue By Name and Nature

 Perhaps one of the most celebrated English Rogues was Sir Walter Raleigh.
 Courageous, daring, and dashing he became one of Queen Elizabeth’s most favoured Knights.
 In battle, he was fearless and reckless.
 He was a war hero who delighted many with his outlandish exploits.

 Sir Walter established the first English colonies in the New World.
-He was a poet led fought against the Spanish to defend Briton on many occasions.
+He was a poet who fought against the Spanish to defend Briton on many occasions.
 But he was beheaded for treason.
-The book ‘Rogues in Paradise’ goes back to the legacy of King Arthur who had many rogues as his trusted knights of the round table.
+The book ‘Rogues in Paradise goes back to the legacy of King Arthur who had many rogues as his trusted knights of the round table.
 They were rogues with the noble cause to defend king and country.
 In those days it was an honor to be called a rogue.

 Caribbean Pirate Rogues

 In the Caribbean, we have had many rogues.
 The Pirates of the Caribbean were rogues; Sam lord and Steve Bonnet were two pirate rogues of Barbados.
 Both are featured in Rogues in Paradise, the untold real story of Barbados.
 Less known is the Barbados Red Leg Pirate Greaves.

 Born a Scottish slave in Barbados, Greaves became a pirate by stowing away on Captain Hawkins’ ship.
 He killed Hawkins during a dispute over torture and was elected captain.
 Unlike most pirates, Greaves refrained from brutality, not torturing prisoners, robbing the poor, or abusing women.
 He focused on theft and evasion.
 After amassing a fortune, Greaves retired from piracy to become a plantation owner in Nevis.
 However, a betrayal led to his near-execution, only for an earthquake to spare his life.
 Rescued and reformed, he became a pirate hunter, eventually earning a pardon.
 He lived to a peaceful old age – a rare fate among pirates.